geocom-gis/Lisa-webadmin/README.md

   - relation one-to-many
 - Lisa startpage support

-For more information please contact: support@geocom.ch.
+For more information please contact: support@geocom.ch

 #### DISCLAMER: Please be aware this product is not supported.
 Further information can be found in the license file.